 Pharmacokinetic Models

 Compartmental pharmacokinetic (PK) models for fentanyl [3] and buprenorphine [1] were used in this study.
-Briefly, a three-compartment was used to describe the time course of plasma concentration after an intravenous bonus injection of buprenorphine and fentanyl, respectively.
+Briefly, a three-compartment was used to describe the time course of plasma concentration after an intravenous bolus injection of buprenorphine and fentanyl.
 A biophase equilibrium model was used to characterize the transfer of ligands from the plasma to the effective compartment.
 A two-compartment model developed by Yassen et al. [4] was used to describe the PK of naloxone following continuous intravenous infusion.

 For the PK of naloxone following nasal administration, plasma concentration profiles after a 4 mg intranasal (IN) naloxone hydrochloride dose in a single nostril and two 4 mg IN doses (1 per nostril administered approximately at the same time), as documented in the FDA label [5], were used to construct a nasal PK model.
 A transit compartment model with two transition compartments was used to describe the delay between the nasal spray and plasma concentration profile.
 The following system of ODEs was used to characterize the system.